jefflinwood/cordova-plugin-twiliovoicesdk/README.md

 Android SDK example:
 https://github.com/twilio/voice-quickstart-android/

-If you are using the Twilio Client SDK for iOS and Android, see the earlier Twilio Client Plugin (now deprecated) https://github.com/jefflinwood/twilio_client_phonegap
+If you are using the Twilio Client SDK for iOS and Android, see the earlier Twilio Client Plugin (now deprecated and obsolete) https://github.com/jefflinwood/twilio_client_phonegap
-\

 ## Available on NPM